Bira/octopus-carnival/_posts/2023-10-16-neverwinter-gauntlgrym-02.md

 They've unearthed several veins of useful metal, including iron, silver, mithral and hellthorn (the one that likes infernal enchantments).
 Their work is ceaseless, grueling, and mostly done by slaves, which they replenish by capturing any non-duergar they lay eyes on down here.
-Tunnels built by original dwarves show their characteristic sloped walls and tend to be both safe and clean.
+Tunnels built by the original dwarves show their characteristic sloped walls and tend to be both safe and clean.
 Duergar tunnels are slapdash and hazardous, sometimes nearly vertical due to their leader's need to go ever deeper.
 Some of these shafts are so deep that they contain semi-permanent work camps where duergar and enslaved workers live instead of going back to the city at the end of every day.

 The duergar don't care about the big mithral gates.
 They got here from below, via tunnels that link their camps to the deep Underdark.
 Some of these tunnels